 In the sea of homestay companies that exist, there are unfortunately a number of them that are taking shortcuts or operating inefficiently.
 At best, this can cause headaches and confusion for the host family when they are looking for answers or support, and at worst, it can mean an unsafe environment for either the student or the host family!

 With this reality in view, it means that you should ultimately not base the decision to work with an agency solely on who can pay you the highest stipend.
 Working with a good, safe, and experienced company is worth far more than the extra $50 or $100/month you could make with an unreliable or inexperienced company.
+When you become a host family with StudentRoomStay, our dedicated team is there to help every step of the way.

 Do your due diligence and find a company that is reputable, stable, transparent about the expectations you are agreeing to in order to receive the stipend, and that will actually pay you as promised!
 The best companies will also guarantee support and advice for when (not if) challenges arise with your student.